 A PERMANENT HOME

 Mosaic was planted in 2008 in downtown Birmingham with a mission to reach the marginalized and those who were disenchanted with faith.
-The planting pastor had a desire to be downtown long before the renovation of Birmingham’s downtown had begun.
-The church wanted to sit in the intersection of class and race and be a voice for the gospel.
+The planting community had a desire to be downtown long before the renovation of downtown we now know had begun in full.
+The church wanted to sit at the intersection of Birmingham’s culture and history and be a voice for the gospel.

 In 2014, Kyle and Johnathon took over as co-lead pastors and have been serving together ever since.
 We have seen lots of peaks and valleys as ministry goes, and the Lord has been good to sustain us through it all.
-And, though we still are a smaller church, with a growing number of children, we know a space suited for growth would be nice.
+And, though we are a smaller church, because we have a growing number of children we know a space suited for growth would be nice.
 As a downtown church, we have always been somewhat nomadic.
-A church in the city requires renting, and as a result, we have lacked a certain sense of permanency.
+A church in the city often requires renting, and as a result, we have lacked a certain sense of permanency.
 We have lacked a sense of home.

 This spring, the opportunity to purchase an older church building has become a real possibility.
-With this space, we are excited about an opportunity to own instead of rent, to finally have a place completely our own.
+With this space, we are excited about an opportunity to own property, to finally have a place completely our own.
 But it would require us to relocate just over the mountain in the Rosedale neighborhood of Homewood.
 The move away from downtown isn’t far, about 2.5 miles from the Battery and right on the line of Birmingham city and Homewood, but it is a shift nonetheless.
-One thought that we think honors and continues the original mission of Mosaic, and gives a clear path for who we can be in the years to come.
-It is also a perfect blend of who we have been and currently are, and is a space that can accommodate those growing families and still be connected to the heart and energy of what makes Birmingham, Birmingham.
+One thought we’ve had about this move is that we think it would honor and continue the original mission of Mosaic, and give us a clear path for who we can be in the years to come.
+It is a blend of who we have been and currently are, and is a space that can accommodate those growing families and still be connected to the heart and energy of what makes Birmingham, Birmingham.

 If you would like to see the listing for the space, you can do so by clicking here.